-Each year brings more evidence that what causes many cancers is a case of biological betrayal on the part of stem cells.
+Each year brings more evidence that what causes many cancers is a case of biological betrayal on the part of stem cells via cancer stem cells.

 I have blogged before about the potential for stem cell-based regenerative medicine therapies to aid cancer patients.

 I have also written before about my own experiences as a cancer patient.
 As you can imagine, being a cancer and stem cell scientist but also now a cancer patient/survivor makes me especially eager to find ways to attack cancer.
 An important new potential pathway to treating cancers and maybe even preventing cancers is to gain a better understanding of the stem cell connection.

 What do stem cells have to do with cancer?

 What seems to be happening in many, if not most cancers, is that good stem cells go bad.
 This appears to happen in all the most common cancers including breast, prostate, lung, blood, etc.

 Regular stem cells that are important for maintaining all healthy tissues turn against our bodies, betraying us like the worst kind of double agents.
 This transformation is akin to the metamorphosis of Anikin Skywalker into Darth Vader.
 Power for good turns into power for bad.
 These rogue stem cells become cancer stem cells.

 The cancer stem cells, instead of doing the job they are supposed to do of maintaining healthy tissues, decide they instead need to build new tissues at the expense of the rest of the body.
 These new, abnormal tissues are tumors.